Candlestick Patterns

 What Are Candlestick Patterns?

 Candlestick patterns are recognizable formations on a Japanese candlestick chart that provide clues about future price direction.
-Originating from 18th-century Japanese rice trading, these patterns interpret the psychological battle between buyers and sellers based on the relationship between a candle's open, high, low, and close.
+Originating from 18th-century Japanese rice trading, most notably attributed to the legendary trader Munehisa Homma, these patterns interpret the psychological battle between buyers and sellers based on the relationship between a candle's open, high, low, and close prices.

-Patterns are classified as single-candle (doji, hammer, shooting star), double-candle (engulfing, harami, tweezer), or triple-candle (morning star, evening star, three white soldiers).
+Patterns are classified as single-candle (doji, hammer, shooting star), double-candle (engulfing, harami, tweezer tops and bottoms), or triple-candle (morning star, evening star, three white soldiers, three black crows).
 Each pattern tells a story about shifting sentiment.
-For example, a long lower wick on a candle at a support level shows that sellers pushed price lower but buyers fought back aggressively, suggesting demand is strong.
+A long lower wick on a candle at a support level, for instance, shows that sellers pushed price lower but buyers fought back aggressively, suggesting demand is strong enough to absorb selling pressure.
+The body of the candle, representing the distance between open and close, reveals who won the session; the wicks reveal how far each side pushed before losing control.

 Reversal patterns signal a potential change in trend direction.
-Bullish reversal patterns (hammer, bullish engulfing, morning star) appear at the end of downtrends.
-Bearish reversal patterns (shooting star, bearish engulfing, evening star) appear at the end of uptrends.
-The context in which these patterns form is more important than the pattern itself.
+Bullish reversal patterns (hammer, bullish engulfing, morning star) carry the most weight when they appear after a sustained downtrend, ideally at a recognized support level, a prior swing low, or a key Fibonacci retracement level.
+Bearish reversal patterns (shooting star, bearish engulfing, evening star) are most reliable at the end of extended uptrends near resistance.

-Volume adds another dimension.
-A hammer candle on three times average volume carries far more weight than the same pattern on light volume, because it demonstrates genuine buying interest.
-Combining candlestick analysis with volume, support/resistance, and trend context produces the most actionable signals.
+Volume is a critical filter.
+A hammer candle printing on three times average volume carries substantially more weight than the same pattern on thin volume, because elevated volume confirms genuine participation and conviction behind the buying.
+Combining candlestick signals with volume analysis, support and resistance levels, and the prevailing trend context produces the most reliable setups.

 Frequently Asked Questions